DaviH007/DaviH007./README.md

 If I can imagine a project, chances are I'll try to build it.
 Of course, if it doesn't work out, I'm happy just with the learning I gained.

-My main Tech Stack is C++, HTML / CSS, JavaScript, Git & GitHub.
+My main Tech Stack is C++, HTML / CSS, JavaScript, TypeScript, Git & GitHub.
 Currently Learning Java, Data Structures, Algorithms, Backend Development, Web Development

 ## 🧠 Interests